 A positional parameter or the variable information in a keyword parameter sometimes assumes the form of a list of subparameters.
 Such a list may be composed of both positional and keyword subparameters that follow the same rules and restrictions as positional and keyword parameters.
-You must enclose a subparameter list in parentheses, unless the list reduces to a single subparameter.
+You must enclose a subparameter list in parentheses, unless the list reduces to either a single keyword subparameter, or a single positional subparameter with no preceding subparameters omitted.

-The EXEC statements and DD statements in cataloged procedures can contain one other type of parameter - a symbolic parameter.
+The EXEC statements and DD statements in cataloged and in-stream procedures can contain one other type of parameter - a symbolic parameter.
 A symbolic parameter is characterized by a name preceded by an ampersand (&); a symbolic parameter stands as a symbol for a parameter, a subparameter, or a value.
 Symbolic parameters allow you to make any information in the operand field of a procedure EXEC statement or DD statement variable.
 A value to be assumed by a symbolic parameter may be coded on the EXEC statement that calls the procedure.
 This value is in effect only while the procedure is being executed.
 For a detailed discussion on how to use symbolic parameters in a set of control statements that you plan to catalog as a procedure, refer to the section "Using Symbolic Parameters."